Otago Exercises Monitoring for Older Adults by a Single IMU and Hierarchical Machine Learning Models

 \subsection{Data Collection}

 This study received approval from the Ethics Committee Research UZ/KU Leuven (S59660 and S60763).
 Written informed consent was obtained from all participants prior to study participation.

-In the experiments, community-dwelling older adults (aged over 65 years old) performed modified OEP while wearing a McRoberts MoveMonitor (McRoberts B.V., Netherlands) equipped with an IMU located at the waist.
+In the experiments, community-dwelling older adults (aged 65 and older) performed modified OEP while wearing a McRoberts MoveMonitor+ (McRoberts B.V., Netherlands) with a 9-axis IMU inside.
+To make a user-friendly system, the subjects were asked to wear the device loosely and comfortably on the waist, with possible misplacement, and without any calibration.
 The OEP is a rehabilitation program designed to reduce fall risk in older adults.
-The original program includes multiple sub-classes, as shown in Table~\ref{tab:OEPlabels}.
+The original program includes multiple sub-classes that need to be performed sequentially.
+The sub-classes are shown in Table~\ref{tab:OEPlabels}.
 Besides, subjects also performed other ADLs.
 Two datasets were collected in the study in different scenarios: